 Maine is a four season state and all of them are spent outdoors as much as possible.

+A little extra time dressing in the kitchen before reaching for the door know.
 Because on a snow sled zipping down a freshly groom ITS trail, the wind chill factors add to whatever the red in the thermometer registers on the temperature scale.

 Hiking, cross country / down hill Maine snow skiing, biking is one way to get to the places few get to see except in images, photos of Maine.
 But climb on, turn the key or pull the cord to fire up a rumbling Maine snowmobile.